(Big improvements are coming to the ACE program. Click here for details)

 Becoming an ACE helps you stand out from the crowd.
 The application procedure is as follows:

 - Applicant submits a completed application, a copy of their current pesticide applicator's license, a CV or resume, and the application fee.
 The applicant signs a statement agreeing to abide by the ACE Code of Ethics.
 Frequently the applicant will select a proctor at this time as well.
 ACE application in PDF format.
-NOTE: All certification applications must be received at least 30 days prior to the desired test date.
+NOTE: The application is individually-based and cannot be transferred to a colleague.
+All certification applications must be received at least 30 days prior to the desired test date.

 - The completed application and supporting materials are forwarded to the Chair of the ACE Support Committee (or his designee) for review.
 Please allow a week for this process to be completed.
 Be advised that the reviewer may ask for additional information during this time.